For Dinah

 For Dinah is the thirteenth studio album by American singer Ledisi.
 The album was released on October 3, 2025, by her record label Listen Back Entertainment and distributed by Candid Records.
 For Dinah is a tribute album to American singer Dinah Washington.
+The album was recorded in 2025 and produced by Ledisi, alongside Rex Rideout, and Christian McBride.
+The album features guest appearances by Christian McBride and Gregory Porter.

+The album was marketed with the release of several singles, including "This Bitter Earth", "What a Difference a Day Made", "You've Got What It Takes", "Teach Me Tonight", and "Nobody Knows the Way I Feel This Morning".
+To further promote the album, Ledisi embarked on the Ledisi for Dinah Tour (2025–26).

 Background and development

 She [Dinah] gave me permission to move freely, create freely, be a woman in leadership, wear and say what I want.
 Before there was Aretha, there was Dinah.
 She deserves to be recognized in today's music as well.
 I felt her pain, her rejection.
 This is where I come from — and this is my way of saying her name out loud.